xI-Mx-Ix/xI-Mx-Ix/README.md

 # Hi there, I'm xI-Mx-Ix 👋

 I do code.
 Sometimes it even works.
-Mostly playing around with Minecraft modding, UI experiments, and occasionally pretending I know what I’m doing.
+Mostly playing around with Minecraft modding, physics experiments, and occasionally pretending I know what I’m doing.

 ---

 ### About Me

-* 🛠 Building random things until they accidentally become projects
+* Building random things until they accidentally become projects
-* 🎮 Turning "just one line of code" into a 3-hour debugging session
+* Turning "just one line of code" into a 3-hour debugging session
-* ⚡ Probably programming when I say I'm "gaming"
+* Probably programming when I say I'm "gaming"
-* 🤖 Strong believer that commit messages should be at least 10% sarcasm

 ---